youralien/youralien.github.io/_posts/2018-7-14-installing-ce.md

     alt="Create an account">
 </a>

-3. Fill in Username.
-Use something people would identify with you.
+3. Type a Username, along with password.
+Your username should be something people could identify you by.
 <a href="#">
     <img src="{{ site.baseurl }}/img/ce/signup3.png"
     style="display: block;